BGCG/project2/README.md

 **Clickable interactivity:**

 When the option buttons are clicked they will turn green and change text to 'Correct!' when the question is answered correctly or the button will turn red and display the text 'Wrong!' when the answer is incorrect.
+Once the user has selected one option, all the buttons become disabled so the user can't break the game.

 ![screenshot-of-option-correct](assets/images/screenshots/quiz-options-correct.png)
 ![screenshot-of-option-incorrect](assets/images/screenshots/quiz-options-incorrect.png)